exercise-lab/one-two-test-researcher/docs/instructions-experimenter.md

 File > Import > Gradle project
 ```

-Run the tests by pressing the green "Play" button in the menu bar.
+Run the tests by opening the test file and pressing the green "Play" button in the menu bar.
+Run the file as a JUnit test.

+**Python: PyCharm**

+Using the app launcher (lower left corner of the Ubuntu GUI), open the PyCharm app.
+Then open the problem as a Python project from the PyCharm app File menu.

+Run the tests by opening the test file and selecting "Run 'pytest for test_file_name.py'".